 In cases where the eye injury did not take place at work, such as in a car accident or from a defective product, the negligent party will be liable for your injury.
 Your Montana eye injury lawyer can help determine who the responsible parties are to seek compensation.

 Montana state law provides for employees with the necessary compensation for medical treatment and lost wages for injuries incurred at work.
 Additionally, in some cases, if your injuries were not work-related or if certain factors apply in your case, you may also win damages for pain and suffering.

-The Billings, Helena, and Great Falls eye injury attorneys at Odegaard Kovacich Snipes know that every case is unique, which t is why we give each case the care and attention it deserves.
+The Billings, Helena, and Great Falls eye injury lawyers at Odegaard Kovacich Snipes know that every case is unique, which t is why we give each case the care and attention it deserves.
 Contact Odegaard Kovacich Snipes todayto schedule your free strategy session.
-Your injury attorney will listen to you describe your situation and answer any questions you may have.
+Your injury lawyer will listen to you describe your situation and answer any questions you may have.
 You pay no fee unless we win you a settlement or verdict, so there is no risk to you.
 Let Odegaard Kovacich Snipes help you get the compensation you deserve for your eye injury.

 It is critical that you work with an attorney who has the experience, knowledge, and skill to handle cases involving both commercial and personal vehicle accidents.
 And, it is critical you hire an attorney who knows, thoroughly, the injury laws in Montana.

 We are proud to have represeneted some of the best clients and get their life back.
 See what our clients have to say!Client Testimonials

 Must read and featured news and legal insights from Odegaard Kovacich Snipes.

 How does the Slick Streets Policy Affect You When You Are in a Car Accident?